Kignof/JDR/Races/Minos.md

 ## Herdborn Minos

+Herdborn Minos are Minos living the nomadic life Minos have naturally evolved to before mimicking humans and settling down in cities themselves.
-The idea of the Herdborn is to represent an above-ground nomadic version of Minos; they're still not a common sight, as they tend to stay well clear of civilisation, but may come into contact from time to time, making them a more obvious choice for a player character.
+They're still not a common sight, as they tend to stay well clear of civilisation, but may come into contact from time to time.
+Most Minos maturing into adulthood leave their herd to explore the world and prove themselves as a member of the proud Minos race before coming back wiser and more experienced to defend and guide the future generations.

 ### Alignment:
 Tend towards neutral, lawful if from a self-sufficient tribe, chaotic if from one that may need to raid for supplies.